-4.24 We recognise there is a risk of double counting or double consideration of the benefits and dis-benefits of some of the metrics, in particular between each of the environmental metrics and between the resilience metrics.
+We recognise there is a risk of double counting or double consideration of the benefits and dis-benefits of some of the metrics, in particular between each of the environmental metrics and between the resilience metrics.
 Additionally, the carbon metric is a sub-set of the cost metric.
 We will carry out a sensitivity analysis to provide confidence that the plans are robust and to understand the impact of different scenarios.
 This will allow us to explain in the regional plan whether any double counting risk has been identified and how it has been accounted for in our decision making.

-5 Stage 3a: Integrated risk modelling
+5 Stage 3a: Defining the situation trees

-- 5.1 Stage 3 represents the core modelling stages of the BVP process and is split into two parts: - Stage 3a Integrated Risk Modelling which produces the water resources planning problems over the planning period from the wide range of potential futures/situations. - Stage 3b Investment Modelling in which the problems provided by the IRM are solved to produce investment programmes for comparison and shortlisting.
+Stage 3 represents the core modelling stages of the BVP process and is split into two parts:

+- Stage 3a Modelling which produces the water resources planning problems over the planning period from the wide range of potential futures/situations. - Stage 3b Investment Modelling in which the problems provided by the IRM are solved to produce investment programmes for comparison and shortlisting.